Prize of € 2000 (two thousand euros) to be assigned to

 "You can choose to interpret the whole composition or one of the three parts".

-Prayers for a Feverish Planet” for solo piano which focuses on three areas of climate change.
+“Three Passions for our Tortured Planet” for solo piano which focuses on three areas of climate change.

 controlled, as it burns itself out and dies.

 The second movement (“...glaciers...”) is a distant, stately movement that depicts the enormous ices on earth’s poles.